mypappa/morethanai/README.md

 **LLMs:** large language models that are made to understand and generate human-like text.
 They are trained on large datasets to learn human languages.

 **python:** programming language often used in web development and data analysis.
 It comes with a big set of pre-built modules and functions for a lot of tasks and has an easy system to import external libraries and frameworks for specific domains.
+In the python language, Indentation is very important, and indenting incorrectly or inconsistently can cause your program to work differently from how you intended, or not work at all.

 **HTML:** Hypertext Markup Language, a standard markup language used to create web pages [markup: practice of adding special annotations and tags to text to provide structure and formatting instructions].
 It often creates a set of instructions that tells web browsers how to display content.